hazelcast/hazelcast/site/website/blog/2020-09-18-cdc-meets-stream-processing.md

-The Jet - Debezium integration is currently provided under the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.txt), just like most of Jet and Debezium, so making full usage of the combination of the two should have no impediments in your own projects.
+The Jet - Debezium integration is currently provided under the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.txt), just like Debezium and most of Jet, so making full usage of the combination of the two should have no impediments in your own projects.

 ## Looking ahead